What You Should Know about DC’s Latest Energy Legislation

 How do I get started?

 From compliance and financing to ENERGY STAR scores, we know the BEPS program right now brings more questions than answers.
 GHT Limited’s Operations & Energy Services team is here to help!
-Not sure on your current ENERGY STAR score?
+Not sure about your current ENERGY STAR score?
 Wondering what improvements you will need to comply in 2021?
 Contact our team today for a site survey and energy audit to find out where you stand!

 Jeffrey Salay, PE, CEM, LEED AP is a Senior Principal at GHT Limited, a leading MEP engineering design firm in the Washington, DC Metropolitan area.
 Jeffrey leads GHT’s Operations and Energy Services (OES) studio and supports clients in ENERGY STAR benchmarking services, ASHRAE energy audits and other energy studies, and design energy efficiency upgrades.
-For over 25 years, he has served as a trusted partner to building owners and operators alike in developing energy management strategies which reduce building energy usage and its impact on the environment.
+For more than 25 years, he has served as a trusted partner to building owners and operators alike in developing energy management strategies which reduce building energy usage and its impact on the environment.
 For questions or to set up a meeting, he can be reached at email@example.com.